danielkurek/imf/README.md

 # Interactive mesh framework (IMF)

 Framework for interactive distributed network of luminous devices.
 Devices are based on ESP32-S3.
+Framework was developed as part of bachelor thesis at Charles University Faculty of Mathematics and Physics (Prague, Czech Republic).

+Author: Daniel Kurek 09.05.2024

 ## Folder structure